 A study published in the Journal of Individual Differences highlights the strong impact that social comparison has on happiness.
 The results suggest that people who engage less in social comparison and focus more on their personal progress are more likely to experience happiness.
 It indicates that attitudes towards comparison can be significant predictors of happiness.

 So, why is it wrong to compare ourselves to others?
 Comparing ourselves to others often has negative implications.
 Here are 5 reasons why:

 - Comparison isn’t favorable: We rarely compare ourselves to others to congratulate ourselves on how far we’ve come; we usually use that knowledge to beat ourselves up about how we aren’t yet enough.
-We see all the ways we aren’t progressing fast enough, the opportunities we may have missed, the decisions we could have made better, and all the things we should do to get that thing that another person has.
+We see all the ways we aren’t progressing fast enough, the opportunities we may have missed, the decisions we could have made better, and all the things we should do to get that designer handbag, bigger house, or money that another person has.

 - We “should” all over ourselves: Comparison makes us analyze ourselves and our lives through the lens of what we should be, do or have.
 Recently, therapists have termed this “should-ing all over ourselves” because shoulds are a source of unhappiness.

 Think about it – can you think of a time when you used the word should in a positive context?
 We almost exclusively use this word when we feel inadequate.
 For example: